Department code: MZLU

 All these links lead to the image service Flickr.

 - Hans D.J.
 Wallengren

 - J.W.
 Zetterstedt Diptera Scandinaviae

 - J.W.
 Zetterstedt Insecta Lapponica

 Our collections continually expand with new material, and a very large part of these new accessions are donations from private collectors.
-This new material is very important for the documentation and exploration of our insect fauna, and we make sure that it is taken well care of and is kept safely.
+This new material is very important for the documentation and exploration of our insect fauna, and we make sure that it is taken well care of and kept safely.
 This way the material becomes available for both scientists and non-scientists who wish to work with the material or use it as a reference.
-The size of newly acquired material varies from one year to another, for instance during 2013 we received almost 200.000 specimens, all from private collectors.
+The size of newly acquired material varies from one year to another, for instance in 2013 we received almost 200.000 specimens, all from private collectors.

 If you have material that you would like the museum to take care of, please contact the museum staff.

 - Per Benander (1884–1976)